craftcms/shopify/README.md

   .all() %}
 ```

+> [!WARNING]
-> :rotating_light: This is not a reliable means to fetch a specific product, as the value may change during a synchronization.
-If you want a permanent reference to a product, consider using the Shopify [product field](#product-field).
+> This is _not_ a reliable means to fetch a specific product, as the value may change during a synchronization.
+If you want to store a permanent reference to a product, consider using the Shopify [product field](#product-field) to relate it by element ID.

 #### `productType`